Pembroke Resources aims to create long-term value through the discovery, acquisition, development and marketing of metallurgical coal assets.

 To achieve our goals the company will require workforce diversity in general skills, experience and ethnicity.
 We will aim to be inclusive and build pride and loyalty with our people.

-We seek to develop lasting relationships in the local communities in which we operate and to make a positive contribution to the lives of people within broader society.
-We will support the local community with the aim to only employ from the surrounding towns.
-There will be no fly-in, fly-out rosters.
+We seek to develop lasting relationships in the local communities in which we operate and to make a positive contribution to the lives of people within the broader society.
+Olive Downs will provide opportunity for people to live locally and work at the mine and not be solely FIFO.
+The workforce will be a combination of FIFO, DIDO and local people.

 About 1,000 jobs will be created in peak production and up to 500 generated in construction.